andreacos/OFSemWat/README.md

 <img src="examples/example_5.jpg" width="1000"/>

 Prompt:
->Look at this image and compare it to this textual description: '_The image depicts a stern military officer in a decorated green uniform holding hands with a young child clutching a teddy bear.
-The setting appears historical, with a North Korean flag and vintage street signs._' Does the description look aligned to the image content?
+>The image depicts a stern military officer in a decorated green uniform holding hands with a young child clutching a teddy bear.
+The setting appears historical, with a North Korean flag and vintage street signs.

 ### AI inpainting 6
 <img src="examples/example_6.jpg" width="1000"/>

 Prompt:
->Look at this image and compare it to this textual description: 'A sharp-dressed man in a black tuxedo and bow tie holds a handgun near his face, exuding a secret agent or spy vibe.
-His serious expression and poised stance suggest confidence and danger.'.
-Does the description look aligned to the image content?
+>A sharp-dressed man in a black tuxedo and bow tie holds a handgun near his face, exuding a secret agent or spy vibe.
+His serious expression and poised stance suggest confidence and danger.

 ### AI inpainting 7
 <img src="examples/example_7.jpg" width="1000"/>

 Prompt:
->Look at this image and compare it to this textual description: "_An old, abandoned gas station with faded red pumps and graffiti-covered walls sits along a desolate road.
-A vintage red pickup truck is parked nearby, with mountains in the background under a clear sky._" Does the description look aligned to the image content?
+>An old, abandoned gas station with faded red pumps and graffiti-covered walls sits along a desolate road.
+A vintage red pickup truck is parked nearby, with mountains in the background under a clear sky.

 ### AI inpainting 8
 <img src="examples/example_8.jpg" width="1000"/>

 Prompt:
->Look at this image and compare it to this textual description: "_A rebellious woman with a striking pink mohawk sits against a graffiticovered wall dressed in ripped black clothing adorned with tattoos and layered jewelry she exudes a fierce and edgy punk aesthetic._".
-Anything comes up?
+>A rebellious woman with a striking pink mohawk sits against a graffiticovered wall dressed in ripped black clothing adorned with tattoos and layered jewelry she exudes a fierce and edgy punk aesthetic.

 ### AI inpainting 9
 <img src="examples/example_9.jpg" width="1000"/>